moikelaff/adpro7main/README.md

     dashmap, because i need it for concurrent access and thread safety. implementing this project with a singleton would need more work put into because of the manual sync

 #### Reflection Publisher-2
+1. Why separate “Service” and “Repository” from a Model?
+    In MVC, separating the "Service" and "Repository" layers from the Model is about adhering to the Single Responsibility Principle.
+The Model should focus on representing data, while the Repository handles data access, and the Service encapsulates business logic.
+This separation improves modularity, reusability, and testability.
+It keeps the Model focused on what it represents, allowing easier changes to business logic or data storage without affecting the core model.

+2. What happens if i only use the Model?
+    If i only use the Model, the code can become monolithic and harder to maintain.
+The Model would need to handle both data persistence and business logic, leading to tight coupling.
+This would increase complexity and make it difficult to scale or modify parts of the system (like switching databases or changing business rules) without affecting everything else.

+3. Interactions between Models (Program, Subscriber, Notification) If interactions between the Program, Subscriber, and Notification models are handled solely in one place, the complexity increases.
+Each model would need to know about the others, leading to poor separation of concerns.
+For example, changes in the logic of one model (like modifying how a notification is sent) could impact the entire codebase.
+By separating them into services and repositories, each model can evolve independently, reducing code complexity and improving maintainability.

+4. How Postman helps in testing
+    I’ve explored Postman, and it helps a lot in testing API requests.
+With Postman, I can easily send HTTP requests (GET, POST, PUT, DELETE) and check responses.
+It allows me to test my RESTful APIs by setting up different endpoints, request bodies, and headers.
 #### Reflection Publisher-3